Derek Cornelius: Vancouver Whitecaps FC

 On 18 January 2019, Cornelius returned to his native Canada and signed with MLS side Vancouver Whitecaps FC.
 He made his debut for the Whitecaps on 2 March in their 2019 MLS season opener against Minnesota United.
 Cornelius scored his first goal for the club on 18 May against Sporting Kansas City.

 In July 2021 the Whitecaps announced Cornelius had been loaned to Panetolikos of the Super League Greece until December 2022.

 Malmö FF

 In December 2022 Vancouver announced Cornelius had been transferred to Allsvenskan side Malmö FF.
 He signed a contract through 2026 with the Scandinavian club.
-Cornelius made his competitive debut for his new club against Skövde AIK in the Svenska Cupen on February 19, 2023.
-He scored his first goal for Malmö on March 5 against Degerfors IF, winning the match.
+Cornelius made his competitive debut for his new club against Skövde AIK in the Svenska Cupen on 19 February 2023.
+He scored his first goal for Malmö on 5 March against Degerfors IF, winning the match.
+His first season with Malmö was a success, with the club winning the 2023 Allsvenskan.

+Marseille

+In August 2024, Cornelius was transferred to Ligue 1 club OM on a four-year deal.
+He made his debut for his new club on August 17, starting their first match of the season against Brest.
+In September 2025, Cornelius joined Scottish Premiership side Rangers on loan, with an option to make the move permanent.

 International career

+Youth

-Cornelius was part of the Canadian U17 camp in February 2013.
-He was called up to a U23 camp on 8 January 2018.
+Cornelius was part of a Canadian U17 camp in February 2013.
+He was called up to a U23 camp in January 2018.
 In May 2018, Cornelius was named to Canada's under-21 squad for the 2018 Toulon Tournament and would earn rave reviews for his performance at the tournament.
-In 2018, he was named the Canada Soccer Youth International Player of the Year.
+At the end of 2018, he was named the Canada Soccer Youth International Player of the Year.

+In March 2021 Cornelius was named to the Canadian U-23 roster for the 2020 CONCACAF Men's Olympic Qualifying Championship.
+He served as captain throughout the tournament, and scored a goal against Honduras in Canada's final group stage match.